drashtipatodia/RAILWAY-RESERVATION-SYSTEM/README.md

 Prefer VSCODE for this project.

-FIRST INSTALL THE FOLOWING LIBRARIES USING TERMINAL:
+FIRST INSTALL THE FOLOWING LIBRARIES (Just Run Following Commands In Terminal ):

 pip install flask